Estate and Gift Tax Planning

 The Tax Cuts and Jobs Act did not change the rate structure for estate and gift tax, which has been in place since passage of the American Taxpayer Relief Act (ATRA) of 2012.
 Accordingly, the maximum estate tax rate remains 40 percent.

 Rules for Surviving Spouses and Portability

-For example, if one spouse died in 2018 after using only $4 million of his exclusion for lifetime gifts, his wife would still have her more than $11 million exclusion (or a higher amount depending on the inflation adjustment in the year of her death) as well as the remaining amount of her husband’s exclusion, which is not indexed for inflation beyond the year of his death.
+For example, if one spouse died in 2019 after using only $4 million of his or her exclusion for lifetime gifts, the other spouse would still have their more than $11.4 million exclusion (or a higher amount depending on the inflation adjustment in the year of her death) as well as the remaining amount of the deceased spouse’s exclusion, which is not indexed for inflation beyond the year of his death.
 The remaining exclusion would also be available to the surviving spouse for gift tax purposes.

 Additional Key Points on Estate Taxes and Portability

-- Estates that fall below the exclusion amount are not required to file Form 706, but they must do so in order to make the portability election.
+- Estates that fall below the exclusion amount are not required to file Form 706, but they must do so to make the portability election

 - Portability amounts are not indexed for inflation that occurs after death.
 As a result, a spouse who survives considerably longer could see assets appreciated beyond the available estate tax exclusion amount.
 Accordingly, any amount in excess of that amount could now be subject to tax at 40 percent

 - If a spouse remarries or has additional children, he or she can decide where the property will go; which may not be the same intentions of the decedent spouse